I have always been a mulled cider lover.

 I also love that mulled wine will forever bring back memories with good friends in England.

 For those new to the blog, I had the privilege of spending nearly a month last December in Europe, traveling through Barcelona, Marseilles, Savona, Rome, and Sicily.
 It was amazing.
 But it wasn’t until I spent time in England (London, Oxford, Shrewsbury, and London again) that I began to fall in love with all things mulled and warm, especially mulled wine.

 Let me just point out that I was freezing the entire time we were in England.
 My wool pea coat and scarf were not cutting it.
-(Hence my resolution this winter to buy a “puffy” coat.)
+(Hence my resolution this winter to buy a Very Serious Puffy Furry Coat.)
 But we quickly discovered that just about every pub in England keeps a big black cauldron of simmering wine, and my friends and I quickly became fans.
 Some were sweeter, some were spicier, some were fruitier, but I loved them all.
 It’s basically like spiced sangria — and warm!!!

 Feel free to tweak the seasonings as you’d like.
 I’m sure this is another drink (like my homemade chai recipe) that everyone likes spiced or sweetened a little differently.
 But bottom line, if you love mulled wine, you should totally try making it at home on a chilly evening.

 Spiced mulled wine is a winter favorite — warm, flavorful, and always so comforting!

 - 1 (750 ml) bottle of dry red wine

 - 8 whole cloves